What makes an enterprise CMS AI-ready?

 2. Drop in search rankings

-There are 2 major types of redirects to send visitors from one URL to another – 301 and 302 redirects.
-A 301 redirect is usually used when a page has been permanently moved to a new location, whereas a 302 redirect is commonly used when the page has been temporarily moved.
-If you do not choose the right kind of redirect, the search engine might treat your content incorrectly.
-As a result, your website could disappear from search results for months or even years, which could have a huge effect on the website’s traffic and conversion rates.
+If you choose the wrong kind of redirect when migrating to a different URL or do not redirect correctly, your search rankings may be negatively impacted.
+There are two major types of redirects: 301 and 302 redirects.
+A 301 redirect is used when a page has been permanently moved to a new location, whereas a 302 redirect is used when the move is temporary.
+Choosing the wrong type can cause search engines to treat your content incorrectly, and your website could disappear from search results for months or even years.

 3. Hard for Google to crawl

-As an example, read how Niteco managed to bring more traffic and conversions for 15 Electrolux websites with our SEO services.
+As an example, read how Niteco managed to bring more traffic and conversions for 15 Electrolux websites with our SEO services

 Site migration SEO checklist for the preparation stage